 What to Look for:

-Price- You can pay anywhere from about $60 to about $2000 on a cashmere sweater.
-The difference between the different price points stems from where the yarn was sourced, where it was processed or manufactured, and brand-specific factors like markup and the number of units that are made.
+You can pay anywhere from about $60 to about $2000 on a cashmere sweater.
+The difference between the different price points stems from a few different things.
+Where the yarn was sourced, where it was processed or manufactured, and brand-specific factors like markup and the number of units that are made all affect price.

 Yarn- Higher-end brands typically use 2 or 3 ply yarn for softness, durability, and warmth.

 Feel- Pure cashmere is one of the softest fibers in the world.
 If well cared for, it can get softer over time.